LDonn32/pands-weekly-tasks/README.md

     count = 0

 ```
-I start an infinate while loop that will count
+I start an infinate while loop that will count.

 ```
     while True: